miadabdi/editorjs-parser/README.md

 - Image
 - Simple-image

-**NOTE:** It is pointless to use both `image` and `simple-image` block types in the same editor insatnce, but this parser supports both of them and you can use any of them that fulfills your needs.
+**NOTE:** It is pointless to use both `image` and `simple-image` block types in the same editor instance, but this parser supports both of them and you can use any of them that fulfills your needs.

 ## Custom or overriding parser methods